Stocks jump most since June 2020 as oil prices fall sharply

 The yield on the 10-year Treasury rose to 1.94% from 1.86% late Tuesday.

-The value of bitcoin rallied more nearly 9% and was back above $42,000 after Biden signed an executive order on government oversight of cryptocurrency.
+Bitcoin rallied 8% after Biden signed an executive order on government oversight of cryptocurrency.
 Crypto players have increasingly been saying they welcome increased regulation, and they want to have a hand in shaping it.

 AP Business Writer Joe McDonald contributed.
 Veiga reported from Los Angeles.